microsoft/vscode-azureappservice/resources/TrialApp.didact.md

 ### Step 4: Transfer your App to an Azure Subscription

+Transferring your App to an Azure Subscription will create a new Web App and automatically deploy the Trial app from your local workspace.

+[Click here](didact://?commandId=appService.TransferToSubscription) or follow the steps below to Transfer your Trial App to an Azure Subscription.

 1. Right click your Trial app, then select `Transfer to Subscription...`

 2. Sign-in or Create an Azure account